 Overview

-The “Robotexting” problem
+The Illegal “Robotexting” Problem

+The term “Robotexting” refers to the automated sending of messages.
+Like automated robocalls, the use of automated methods for sending text messages is not illegal and is very commonly used by legitimate businesses, organizations, and consumers (e.g. automatic text replies while driving).
+Robotexts are used for sending delivery notifications, two factor authentication codes, and appointment reminders.
+During the COVID-19 pandemic, text message alerts were used by several state health departments to notify individuals of positive COVID-19 tests.

-The term “Robotexting” refers to automated sending of fraudulent, illegal, or otherwise unwanted SMS messages.
-The FCC reported that robotext-related complaints have soared in the last few years.
+Illegal robotexting refers to the use of automated sending to transmit text messages that are fraudulent or otherwise illegal.
+Text messages sent via manual means may also be illegal and are encompassed in the overall discussion of illegal text messages captured in this document.
+The FCC reported that illegal text-related complaints have soared in the last few years.
 In October 2021, the FCC Chairwoman announced the agency would commence a rulemaking.
 On September 27, 2022, the FCC released a NPRM on this topic in CG Docket No. 21-402 (FCC 22-72), seeking comments on the potential mandatory blocking of illegal text messages and on the potential application of Caller ID authentication to text messages.

-This report documents the current landscape for SMS delivery and currently available robotext countermeasures.
+This report documents the current landscape for text message delivery and currently available countermeasures against illegal texting.

-Editor’s note: Separate illegal automated messaging from legitimate automated messaging.
-Add discussion of non-automated fraudulent messaging.
+[Note: update/add to this section depending on the adoption of the latest texting order/NPRM in the FCC open meeting on March 16th.]

 Recent Statistics

-There is a paucity of network-level statistics on fraudulent, illegal, or otherwise unwanted SMS messages.
+There is a paucity of network-level statistics on fraudulent or otherwise illegal text SMS messages.
 To date, some 3rd party app providers have used incoming texts to the handsets of their subscribers to extrapolate statistics for the US market as a whole.
 The extrapolation criteria they use may not be clearly defined between handsets in the market and overall population figures, nor are time intervals clearly specified.

 [Note: We hope to add more here as information becomes available]